SIOCODE-Open/perfect-micro-services/README.md

 * Make a better _developer experience_, by also generating the _root `package.json` file_.
 This way, we can generate _single command build scripts_ for convenience.
 * Add a `.gitignore` file to all packages, so that _build artifacts are excluded from version control_.
-* Implement an _API gateway_, using _envoy_ that will _route requests to the correct micro-service_ based on the path.
+* Implement an _API gateway_, using _envoy_ that will _route requests to the correct microservice_ based on the path.
 * Use _Docker Compose_ to _orchestrate the services_ in the development environment.

 ## Generating the root `package.json` file